FirstLegoLeague/launcher/docs/userguide.md

 Download (from fll-tools.com/software, scroll down to Bundled Installer) and run the setup file.
 The default installation drive is C: but you can choose a different drive if required.

-To upgrade this software with a new version, run the setup file without uninstalling the previous version first.
+To upgrade this software with a new version, run the setup file without first uninstalling the previous version.
 The existing tournament configuration (schedule or team list) and team scores will be preserved.
+All TMS browser tabs MUST be refreshed by pressing CTRL-F5 (refresh with cache clear).

 When running the software for the 1st time, you might get a message regarding the Windows Defender Firewall.
 Press `Allow Access` for the software to work properly.
+Note: Some school computers and networks block various types of network traffic.
+This software requires that computer and network firewalls allow access to ports 2828 though 2833.

 The software currently supports 64-bit computers only.
 When we extend support to 32-bit computers, there will be two separate Setup files.